Manoui/website/index.md

 <p style="text-align:center">
    <font size="6" id="lien">
-     <i><b>Did you ever dream of your words like the ones of Shakespeare, Einstein, or Trump remaining forever etched in the memory of humanity ?
+     <b>Did you ever dream of your words like the ones of Shakespeare, Einstein, or Trump remaining forever etched in the memory of humanity ?
 Would you like to be famous ?
-Then this website might help you !</b></i>
+Then this website might help you !</b>
    </font>

 </p>